samvera-deprecated/curation_concerns/README.md

 ### Configuring the Administration Panel

-To configure the Administration Pane see [Admin Menu Guide](https://github.com/projecthydra/curation_concerns/wiki/Admin-Menu)
+To configure the Administration Pane see [Admin Menu Guide](https://github.com/samvera/curation_concerns/wiki/Admin-Menu)

 ## Help

-If you have questions or need help, please email the [Hydra community tech list](mailto:hydra-tech@googlegroups.com) or stop by the [Hydra community IRC channel](irc://irc.freenode.net/projecthydra).
+If you have questions or need help, please email the [Samvera community tech list](mailto:samvera-tech@googlegroups.com) or stop by the #dev channel on our Slack.